bufistov/self-driving-car-sim/README.md

 ### Avaliable Game Builds (Precompiled builds of the simulator)

-Instructions: Download the zip file, extract it and run the exectution file.
+Instructions: Download the zip file, extract it and run the executable file.

 Version 2, 2/07/17